JiayingChen0307/portfolio/README.md

-## About Jiaying
+## About Jiaying (Tina)
 Hi, I'm Jiaying Chen.
-I'm an undergrad student studying Applied Math and Computer Science at College of William & Mary.
-I'm passionate about data science and I do data analysis and modeling primarily in Python and R. Besides data science, I enjoy photography, cooking, city hikes and watching standup comedies.
+I go by Tina most of the time.
+I'm an undergrad student studying Computer Science and Applied Mathematics at College of William & Mary graduating in May 2022.
+I'm passionate about solving people's pain points through programing and analytics.
+In Summer 2021, I worked at Millennium Manangement as a Software Engineer Intern and I'm currenly looking for 2022 Software Engineer full-time opportunities.
+In my free time, I enjoy city hikes, kickboxing, watching movies, and exploring indie bands.

 ## Projects
 ### Software Development